 This course examines the economic strategies employed by states to press other states to follow established agendas.
-Achieving National Security Policy objectives frequently involves the integrative use of sanctions, embargoes, boycotts, dumping, freezing of assets, strategic materials policies, tariffs, as well as opening of markets, foreign investments, partnerships, and other developmental activities.
+Achieving National Security Policy objectives frequently involves the integrative use of sanctions, embargoes, boycotts, dumping, freezing of assets, strategic materials policies, tariffs, as well markets, opening of foreign investments, partnerships, and other developmental activities.
 Economic Statecraft is seen as a peaceful strategy to force countries to negotiate and then build their economy for strategic alignment.